DevExpress/devextreme-react/README.md

 ```

 ## <a name="configuration-components"></a>Configuration Components ##
-You can use special components to configure complex nested options for widgets.
-Each widget that have complex nested option has corresponding configuration component in DevExtreme React Components.
+DevExtreme React Components provide configuration components for complex nested options of the underlying widget.

-Use named import to get a required configuration component.
+Use a named import to get a required configuration component.
 ```js
 import Chart, { Tooltip } from "devextreme-react/ui/chart";
 ```
-You can use markup customization props (with `Render` or `Component` suffix) and uncontrolled props in your nested configuration components.
+Configuration components support markup customization props (with `Render` or `Component` suffix) and uncontrolled props.

 ### <a name="configuration-components-basic"></a>Basic Usage ###
 The following example demonstrates how to configure the [tooltip](https://js.devexpress.com/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/tooltip/) option of the dxChart widget: